Summer Staff

 Support A Volunteer

 Want to support one of these volunteers?
 Their service adds to a long history of ministry, and fundraising is one of the ways people in their communities can join in, too.
-Below you will find an alphabetized list of the Summer Staff and Summer Interns for 2022, each with a unique giving link.
+Below you will find an alphabetized list of the volunteers serving this Summer along with their unique giving link.